-q) Provisions, contingent liabilities and contingent assets
+p) Provisions, contingent liabilities and contingent assets

-Provisions are recognised when an enterprise has a present obligation (legal or constructive) as a result of past event; it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
+Provisions are recognised when an enterprise has a present obligation as a result of past event; it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
 Provisions are discounted to their present values, where the time value of money is material.
 These are reviewed at each balance sheet date and adjusted to reflect the current best estimates.

 Provisions are measured at the estimated expenditure required to settle the present obligation, based on the most reliable evidence available at the reporting date, including the risks and uncertainties associated with the present obligation.
+Provisions are discounted to their present values, where the time value of money is material.